cemaltuysuz/livedataExample/README.md

 ##   Description

-- This project is an indicator.
+- This project is a sample study